Rosebery (NSW)

 Rosebery features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Rosebery's dwelling structure, as per the latest Census, consisted of 23.1% houses and 76.9% other dwellings.
-In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Rosebery stood at 20.7%, with mortgaged dwellings at 27.4% and rented ones at 51.9%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
-Median weekly rent in Rosebery was $580, compared to Sydney metro's $470.
-Nationally, Rosebery's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Rosebery's dwelling structure, as per the latest Census, consisted of 23.1% houses and 76.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Rosebery was at 20.7%, with mortgaged dwellings at 27.4% and rented ones at 51.9%.
+The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,427.
+Median weekly rent in Rosebery was recorded at $580, compared to Sydney metro's $470.
+Nationally, Rosebery's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing